 Governance arrangements are extremely strong.
 The College operates an assurance-based model of governance.
 This allows governors to clearly identify the areas of provision and performance where they require further information to reassure them that the performance of the College remains strong.

-Leaders ensure that the provision of safeguarding arrangements exceed the statutory requirements, including the work that has been done to ensure students are safe from peer-on-peer harassment, sexual assault, and domestic violence.
+Safeguarding arrangements exceed the statutory requirements and ensure that, as far as possible, students and apprentices are safe including from peer-on-peer harassment, sexual assault, and domestic violence.

 Enhance HE provision